yamass/redg-documentation/docs/getting_started.md

 ```

 Now you can model your test data.
 You might end up inlining the test data into your unit tests if it is not too complex.
-To make RedG insert the modeled data into the database, call `AbstractRedG.insertDataIntoDatabase(Connection)`.
+To make RedG insert the modeled data into the database, call `AbstractRedG.insertDataIntoDatabase(...)`.
 In most cases this dead simple approach is all you need.

 Example:
 ```java